-- Pest control:

-- Waste handling and management;
+- Pest control: - Waste handling and management;

 - Glass and hard plastics policies;

 - Cleaning schedules;

 - Personal hygiene;

 - Handwashing;

-- Clothing;
+- o Clothing;

 - Hairnets etc.

 - Staff training.

-These types of controls are often referred to as prerequisite controls or programmes as they are part of the foundation of good practices that any safe food business must be built upon.
+These types of controls are often referred to as pre-requisite controls or programmes as they are part of the foundation of good practices that any safe food business must be built upon.

 Other control measures may be designed to control very specific hazards.
-Some of these controls may also be prerequisites as well.
+Some of these controls may also be pre-requisites as well.

-Many of these types of controls are aimed at controlling the contamination, the multiplication of bacteria (and moulds) or the survival of organisms, toxins or viruses at a significant level in the consumed product.
-Contaminants are usually classed as Physical, Chemical, Biological or allergens.
+Many of these types of controls are aimed at controlling contamination (Physical, Chemical, allergenic or Biological), the multiplication of bacteria (and moulds) or the survival of organisms, toxins or viruses at a significant level in the consumed product.